aboutsummaryrefslogtreecommitdiff

 Command menu

-M-x pearl-menu opens a transient dispatcher with commands grouped by fetch, view, issue-at-point, creation, Org sync, and setup.
+M-x pearl-menu opens a transient dispatcher.
+Issue actions are grouped as save, edit, create, and delete; workspace actions as fetch, views, buffer, and setup.
 Bind that command if you use Pearl regularly:

 (global-set-key (kbd "C-c L") #'pearl-menu)